funnycat/apidocs/source/index.md

 ## Create a card

 Creates a new Card.
-  You will have to specify if you want an utility card or an employee card
+  You will have to specify if you want an utility card or an employee card.
+A utility card is meant for a specific type of spending (E.G. "Gas Card" or "Happy Hour"), whereas an employee card is meant for use by a specific employee.

 ### HTTP Request